Egyptians unite against ISIS after church bombings

 A violent act 'against all of us'

+Video posted early Sunday on Facebook shows an angry crowd surrounding and beating Maj.
+Gen. Hussam Ad-Din Khalifa, director of security in Gharbiya Province where Tanta is located, when he tried inspecting the damage at St. George church.
+Shortly afterward, President Abdel Fatah el-Sisi relieved Khalifa of his duties.

-As the protesters were gathering outside St. Mark's on Sunday night, volunteers were searching for remains in a secured area nearby.
+As protesters were gathering outside St. Mark's on Sunday night, volunteers were searching for remains in a secured area nearby.

 Meanwhile, Sisi gave a televised speech in which he declared a state of emergency and called for unity.